About the Program

 - parenting behaviors;

-The survey also includes items specific to maternal and parental experience, such as maternal smoking, drinking, and exercise habits; family stressors; income; home safety; and presence of a male caregiver.
+The survey also includes items specific to maternal and family experiences, such as maternal smoking and drinking habits; family stressors; parenting support; food security; and income.
+The survey questions are modified about every three years.

 How can data from CUBS be used?

-Alaska CUBS provides data not available from other sources about preschool-age children in Alaska.
-These data will be used:
+Alaska CUBS provides statewide population-level data not available from other sources about preschool-age children in Alaska.
+These data are used:

-- to identify groups of women and toddlers at high risk for health problems, to monitor changes in health status, to evaluate those factors present at birth or early life that increase risk for later adverse behaviors, and to measure progress towards goals in improving the health of mothers and toddlers.
+- to identify groups of women and children at high risk for health problems, to monitor changes in health status, to evaluate those factors that increase or reduce risk for later adverse outcomes, and to measure progress towards goals in improving the health of mothers and young children.